trista97/lesson4_javascript1/README.md

  published the project.)

 ### Lessons Learned in the Assignment:
-1. (Briefly describe a lesson/concept learned in this lesson.)
+1. How to declare variables in Javascript.
-2. (Briefly describe a lesson/concept learned in this lesson.)
+2. How to convert strings to floats.
-3. (Briefly describe a lesson/concept learned in this lesson.)
+3. How to use ids and placeholders.